bazmac81/bySamanthaBrooker/README.md

 ### Languages Used
 - HTML5 - base content creation
 - CSS3 - site styling
-- Javascript - Although not in scope to be used, was required to deliver responsive menu functionality
+- Javascript - Although not in scope to be used, was required to deliver some BootStrap utilities and functionality

 ### Tools and Libraries Used
 - GitPod, Git and GitHub - Used to create code, manage version control and host the project